ubs121/plane_shooting/README.md

 ### Free form visualization

-The shot distribution for particular layout was interesting.
-So I wanted to create some visualization using shot distribution after the simulation.
+The shot distribution for particular layout was interesting to me.
+So I wanted to create some visualization using shot distribution after every simulation.

 The following picture shows how the agent sees the plane layout after 100 trails.